jdylanmc/jdylanmc.github.com/_posts/2015-09-28-setting-up-jekyll.md

 7. Optionally configure your theme.
 It should be straightforward if you've created websites before.
 8. Optionally configure your DNS provider to point your domain name to your new blog.

-# For a more detailed setup, read the below...
+# For a more details, read the below...

-### I didn't write this, it came with my Jekyll installation :)
+## I didn't write this, it came with my Jekyll installation :)

 {% include JB/setup %}